TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: TemporalVLM

 \subsection{Large Language Model}

-The LLM (i.e., yellow block in Fig.~\ref{fig:method}) takes as input the video tokens $\bm{X}^v$, query tokens $\bm{X}^q$, and generates responses $\bm{X}^r$ to users.
-Video LLMs typically employ a two-stage training scheme: i) leveraging large-scale image/video-text pairs for vision-language alignment to pre-train the model, and ii) utilizing instruction data for instruction following to fine-tune the pre-trained model.
-Similar to TimeChat~\cite{ren2024timechat}, we use the checkpoint of the open-source LLaMA-2 7B model~\cite{touvron2023llama2} and perform instruction tuning only.
-We optimize the below loss function for language modeling:
+The LLM takes as input the video tokens $\mathbf{X}^v$, query tokens $\mathbf{X}^q$, and generates responses $\mathbf{X}^r$ to users.
+Video LLMs typically employ a two-stage training: leveraging large-scale image/video-text pairs for vision-language alignment to pre-train the model, and utilizing instruction data to fine-tune the pre-trained model.
+Following TimeChat~\cite{ren2024timechat}, we use the checkpoint of the LLaMA-2 7B model~\cite{touvron2023llama2} and perform instruction tuning only.
+We optimize the below loss:

-In the above, $\bm{\psi}$ is the learnable parameters of our TemporalVLM model, $L$ denotes the response length, $x_i$ is the current predicted token, and $\bm{X}^r_{<i}$ represents the previous tokens appearing before $x_i$ in the response.
-In addition, we employ LoRA~\cite{hu2023lora} for efficient fine-tuning.
+Here, $\mathbf{\psi}$ is the learnable parameters of TemporalVLM, $L$ is the response length, $x_i$ is the current predicted token, and $\mathbf{X}^r_{<i}$ is the prior tokens appearing before $x_i$ in the response.